Jay-Karia/jqlite/docs/api.md

 `load`

-load configuration from a JSON file.
+Load configuration from a JSON file.

 **Parameters**:
  - filePath: `string` - The config file path